WP-API/docs/reference/tags.md

 <section class="route">
 	<div class="primary">
 		<h2>Schema</h2>
-<p>The schema defines all the fields that exist for a tag object.</p>
+<p>The schema defines all the fields that exist within a tag record.
+Any response from these endpoints can be expected to contain the fields below unless the `_filter` query parameter is used or the schema field only appears in a specific context.</p>
 <table class="attributes">
 			<tr id="schema-id">
 			<td>